qMaxXen/MiniPracticeKit-Editor/README.md

 - Copy and paste items, including books & quills, which also copy the book’s name, lore, and pages.
 - Edit containers such as barrels, chests, and shulker boxes.
 - Copy and paste containers
+- Add an offhand item by clicking the `Add offhand` button in the `Edit container` popup.
 - Change the display name of a container.
 - Return to the previous container using the `Back` button.
 - Delete a container using the `Delete container` button in the `Edit container` popup.